bigeasy/programmatic/README.md

 }
 ```

-I've used Programmatic to create generate some pretty intense code.
+I've used Programmatic to create generate some rather intense code.
 With ES6
-string templates, I've found that the code generation has actually been pretty
+string templates, I've found that the code generation has actually been easy to
-easy to read and maintain.
-Ultimately easier than using escodgen or similar for
+read and maintain.
+Ultimately easier than using escodgen or similar for my
-my purposes.
+purposes.
 Far more lightweight.
-Programmatic is a single 31 line Node.js
+Programmatic is a single 40 line Node.js module.
-module.

-Use Programmatic to generate nicely formatted JSON, Markdown or JavaScript.